Imagine yourself on a Foundation Board where you evaluate programs and allocate money to worthy causes. How will you decide which ones to fund?

 Click here to apply for financial assistance to participate in TLPI

-- TLPI meets on 20 Sunday afternoons from 12:00pm – 1:30pm at Congregation Beth Israel in West Hartford.
+- TLPI meets bi-monthly on Sunday afternoons from 12:00pm – 1:30pm at Congregation Beth Israel in West Hartford.

 - TLPI students are encouraged to join the JTConnect @ CBI teens for lunch at 11:30am.